DataDog/documentation/content/en/dashboards/sharing.md

 ### Applying restrictions

 You can restrict access on a per IP address basis to your dashboard.
 Email [Datadog support][5] to enable the IP address include listing feature that allows administrators to provide a list of IP addresses that have access to shared dashboards.
-Once enabled, manage your restrictions on your organization's [security page][6].
+Once enabled, manage your restrictions on your organization's [security][6] page.

 ### Dark mode